How to make a Perfect Latte at Home (with an espresso machine)

 How To Make A Latte With An Espresso Machine And Steam Wand

 Now that you have everything you need, let’s go through the simple latte recipe.
-If you have a coffee machine and a steam wand, here’s what you do:
+In case you do not have the proper equipment, there are various ways to make a latte.
+But, If you have a coffee machine and a steam wand, here’s what you do:

 1. Preheat your cup

-Preheating is a small step, but it is very important.
-If you don’t preheat your cup, your shot of espresso will go cold while you steam and froth your milk.
+Preheating is a small step, but it is essential.
+If you don’t preheat your cup, your espresso shot will go cold while you steam and froth your milk.

 Most espresso machines have a cup warmer.
 If you don’t have one on your machine, fill your cup with hot water and let it sit for a minute while you prepare your shot of espresso.
 Once your cup has warmed up, move onto step two.